 - Click Reserve this Kit and follow the steps on the screen

 It's that simple!
-For step by step instructions, check out our guide to using KitKeeper.
+For step by step instructions, check out our guide to using Mugo Library.

-A book club kit consists of 10 copies of a book packaged in an easy to carry tote bag, alongside some book club leader resources. - Who can borrow Book Club Kits?
+- A Book Club Kit consists of 10 copies of a book packaged in an easy to carry tote bag, alongside some book club leader resources.

-Book club kits can be borrowed by any local book club.
+- Book Club Kits may be borrowed by any local book club.
 The Book Club Kit will be checked out on the library card of the person picking up the bag.
 That person assumes responsibility for the bag and all its contents.
+(These kits are not available for Interloan at this time.)

-All sorts!
-See the complete list of Book Club Kits that we hold in our system. - How can I reserve Book Club Kits in advance?
+- All sorts of titles are available!
+See the complete list of Book Club Kits that we hold in our system.

-Book clubs must sign in to KitKeeper using a current PCIN library card (Stratford, St Marys, West Perth, Perth East or North Perth).
-Using the KitKeeper scheduling software, clubs can check on kit availability and book up to a year in advance!
-Instructions on using KitKeeper - Where can I pick up a Book Club Kit?
+- Book clubs must reserve a book club kit on Mugo Library using a current PCIN library card (Stratford, St Marys, West Perth, Perth East or North Perth).
+Using the Mugo Library scheduling software, clubs can check on kit availability and book up to a year in advance!
+Instructions on using Mugo Library.

-No. Book Club Kits cannot be renewed in order to ensure that the set is available for use by other book clubs. - Where can I return Book Club Kits?
+- Book Club Kits cannot be renewed in order to ensure that the set is available for use by other book clubs.

-Book Club Kits must be returned together as one unit, with all books and resources inside, as they were checked out.
+- Book Club Kits must be returned together as one unit, with all books and resources inside, as they were checked out.
 A Book Club Kit will not be checked in unless all books and resources are inside.
-Book Club Kits may be returned through the book drop as long as all items are included and the bag is zipped closed to keep all items together. - What is the late charge for books in a Book Club Kit?
+Book Club Kits may be returned through the book drop as long as all items are included and the bag is zipped closed to keep all items together.

-The late charge is 25 cents per day per complete set.
-The late fees are applied to the card of the person who signed out the kit. - What is the charge if one of the books is missing?
+- The late charge is $1 per day, per complete set.
+The late fees are applied to the card of the person who signed out the kit.

 Good Book Group